OpenTollGate/tollgate-captive-portal-site/README.md

 - [ ] **Status and open questions for Lightning implementation**
   The Lightning payment flow currently uses a placeholder invoice is not fully integrated.
 What are the next steps for a production-ready Lightning integration?

+- [ ] **Captive portals may restrict camera or clipboard permissions**
+  Captive portals often run in restricted network environments, which may prevent browsers from granting camera or clipboard permissions—even if the portal is served over HTTPS.
+How should the app handle or communicate these limitations to users, and what are possible workarounds or fallback strategies?

 ### License

 This project is licensed under the GPLv3 License.